moumar/karma-live-preprocessor/README.md

-# karma-coffee-preprocessor
+# karma-live-preprocessor

-> Preprocessor to compile CoffeeScript on the fly.
+> Preprocessor to compile LiveScript on the fly.

 ## Installation

-**This plugin ships with Karma by default, so you don't need to install it, it should just work ;-)**

-The easiest way is to keep `karma-coffee-preprocessor` as a devDependency in your `package.json`.
+The easiest way is to keep `karma-live-preprocessor` as a devDependency in your `package.json`.
 ```json
 {
   "devDependencies": {